temper-studios/graph-file-format/README.md

 - Be easy to read.
 - Be frictionless.
 - Be easy to follow the code.

-Check out example.c for examples of usage.
-Check out the .graph files to see what the format looks like.

 The grammar is very simple and free form.
 Everything is a node and a node can be 4 different types: "composite", "floats", "integers" and "strings".